 Finding a pair of high-quality yet affordable headphones can be a challenge.
 There are so many options available.
 But many of them fall short.
 In this review, we check out the aggressively priced HD 280’s from the legendary Sennheiser company.

 The Sennheiser HD 280’s promise to give you excellent sound while keeping the price tag low.
 Let’s check out how these headphones stack up before diving into the details.

-The Sennheiser HD 280 Pro is a great pair of headphones.
+The Sennheiser HD 280 Pro is one of the best affordable studio headphones you can buy.
 But it isn’t without some drawbacks that you need to consider.
 Let’s take a deep dive into what these headphones have to offer.

-The Sennheiser HD 280 offers a neutral response that is great for studio work.
+The Sennheiser HD 280 Pro offers a neutral response that is great for studio work.

 The low-end extends to 8Hz which is impressive for headphones.
 Lows are warm and rich.
 But these do lean towards the neutral side.
 As a result, they are not as punchy as some might want.
 Especially if you are a DJ or like to play bass-heavy music.

 The soundstage is also rather roomy for a pair of closed-back headphones.
-The combination of solid neutrality and good soundstage makes the HD H280 a great option for home studios.
+The combination of solid neutrality and good soundstage makes the HD 280 Pro’s a great option for home studios.

 This is one area where the Sennheiser HD 280 Pro is both good and bad.
 On the one hand, the overall comfort level of the pads is good.
 They envelop your ears and sit comfortably as long as you are not moving vigorously.
 But the fit is on the tighter side.
 If you have a large head the clamping force may be a bit excessive.
 The detachable headband padding is also soft and comfortable.

 The HD 280 has thick padding which offers good sound isolation.